-This rule set is being rescinded in its entirety in favor of the ten new topical rule sets being promulgated in order to create greater consistency in the licensing process for marihuana businesses and to create cohesion between license issuance for medical and adult-use marihuana businesses.
+The rules are designed to create greater consistency in the licensing process for marihuana businesses and to create cohesion between license issuance for medical and adult-use marihuana businesses.
 These decisions are made daily by agency licensing staff.
+The rules are also intended to create clear and consistent operational standards for marihuana businesses.